Top 10 most used apps use AI technologies? Learn how you can continuously improve the product user experience.

 Regarding market leaders, Forrester has named IBM and SAS as the two leaders in the Q3 year 2018.
 IBM, in particular, promotes SPSS software to calculate data analytics and IBM Watson to apply the knowledge to Artificial Intelligence.
 Revelwood, a client of IBM, used such tools to uncover sales trends in hundreds of thousands of products and tens of thousands of SKUs.

 Harvard Business Review covered the many reasons why predictive analytics are useful to businesses.
 It can predict income and help us adjust our pricing model.
 It can also predict maintenance time and cost.
 Moreover, it can go even further with AI and machine learning: it can change the way things are done in an improved way (for example, in diagnosing and treating patients).

 Applications in different industries

-Social media like Facebook, Instagram, and Pinterest use customer’s behavior to show relevant Ads.
+Social media like Facebook, Instagram, and Pinterest use customers' behavior to show relevant Ads.
 Businesses pay these social media for an Ad placement and then calculate their pay-per-click.
-It takes some time for the user to familiarize themselves with the Ads and when the need is there, they click on the Ads.
+It takes some time for the user to familiarize themselves with the Ads, and when the need is there, they click on the Ads.

 Finally, there is also a personalization algorithm that uses predictive analytics.
-When you use Netflix, you might see “Based on your previous watch” and get some recommendations.
+When you use Netflix, you might see "Based on your previous watch" and get some recommendations.
 As the computer accumulates data about you, they recognize a pattern of behavior.
-Combined with the behaviors of other like-minded customers, the personalization algorithm will predict the next products you most likely will choose.
+Combined with the behaviors of other like-minded customers, the personalization algorithm will predict the next products you will most likely choose.